avinashpulluru/sunbird-apimanager-util/readme.md

-readme testing for jenkins job
+readme testing for jenkins job!!